Sid200026/typing-effect/README.md

 ## Introduction

 Typing-Effect is a UI Component for **React** which provides elegant typing effects with very few lines of code.
-Typing-Effect provides an effective way in Typing-Effect provides an effective way in
+Typing-Effect provides an effective way in

 **Current Features**